alanbutidk/ADBShell/README.md

 ADBShell is a shell wrapper written in __Python 3.13__.
 This *Shell Wrapper* works by taking inputs (hardcoded, case-sensitive) and executing specific commands, using the subprocess library, pathlib library, platform library, and the __*average snake standard library*__.

+## About files

+*shell.c* is the Cython translation to the shell.py done on a Windows x86_64 Host

+*shell.py* is the orignal python file which contains the orignal code of the shell

 ## Libraries Used

 Libraries used in the file: